 What’s an XML Google Shopping Feed?

-Let’s take you through the process!
+Let’s take you through the complete process!

 When you include your products on a Shopping feed, you must add relevant attributes to individual items.